angular/angular/aio/content/start/index.md

 Welcome to Angular!

-This tutorial introduces you to the essentials of Angular.
-It leverages what you already know about HTML and JavaScript&mdash;plus some useful Angular features&mdash;to build a simple online store application, with a catalog, shopping cart, and check-out form.
+This tutorial introduces you to the essentials of Angular by walking you through building a simple e-commerce site with a catalog, shopping cart, and check-out form.
+It uses the [StackBlitz](https://stackblitz.com/ "StackBlitz website") online development environment so you can get started right away.
-You don't need to install anything: you'll build the app using the [StackBlitz](https://stackblitz.com/ "StackBlitz web site") online development environment.

 <div class="alert is-helpful">

-We are using the StackBlitz Generator to show you a ready-made, simple application that you can examine and play with interactively.
+This guide uses the StackBlitz Generator to show you a ready-made, simple application that you can examine and play with interactively.
 In actual development you will typically use the [Angular CLI](guide/glossary#command-line-interface-cli), a powerful command-line tool that lets you generate and modify applications.
 For more information, see the [CLI Overview](cli).

 </div>